 4. Clinical Requirements

 As a clinical student, it is your responsibility to maintain current health records while in a health care program.
-For admission to all clinical agencies, students must have a copy of all enclosed documents on file in the LifeLong Learning Office.
-Give all completed forms to your instructor on the first day of class, students who do not have required documentation will not be allowed at the clinical site.
+For participation in simulated lab experiences and admission to all clinical agencies, students must have a copy of all enclosed documents on file in the LifeLong Learning Office prior to the class start date.
+Students who do not have the required documentation will not be allowed to participate in labs in addition to the clinical site and will be dismissed from the program.

-Enclosed are the following health related forms that you must take to your personal physician to complete and give to your instructor on the first day of class.
-It is suggested that you call your physician immediately as it may take 4-6 weeks to make an appointment.
+Enclosed are the following health related forms that you must complete and turn in prior to the first day of class.
+It is suggested that you call your physician immediately as it may take 4-6 weeks to schedule a physical examination appointment.

 1. Physical Examination – "Delta College Physical Exam Form"